jckuri/sg_ecuador/README.md

 ## Study-Group Weekly Reports:

 **Week from July 5 to July 7:**
 - In July 5, 2019, our Study Group #sg_ecuador was created.
+Our initial members were @Juan Carlos Kuri Pinto, @Christian Tutivén, @Gustavo Cevallos, @ssalvatierra, @Ruben Romo, and @Santiago Frias.
 - Members posted their activities in the #60daysofudacity challenge.

 **Week from July 8 to July 14:**
+- @dfdavila joined our study group.
 - @Juan Carlos Kuri Pinto had a conversation with @dfdavila about neuroscience.
 - @Juan Carlos Kuri Pinto and @dfdavila posted their activities in the #60daysofudacity challenge.
 - @Juan Carlos Kuri Pinto posted some interesting links in the group.